Matt Clark (The Young and the Restless): Storylines

 In 2025, Matt is revealed to be alive and living in Los Angeles, under the pseudonym Mitch Bacall, where he owns and runs the Shadow Room with his wife, Sienna (Tamara Braun).
 While in London, Matt interacted with Noah Newman (Lucas Adams), encouraging him to visit Los Angeles and open a club.
-Sharon discovers Matt after running into him outside of the club, much to her horror and shock.
+Sharon discovers Matt after running into him outside of the club.
+Believing he had Noah run off the road, both Nick and Sharon continue to confront Mitch, who denies being Matt and his involvement in Noah's crash.
+Angered over Noah's affair with Sienna, he has them both kidnapped and held hostage.
+Upon their escape, Matt chases after them; he ceases when Victor freezes his bank account via an artificial intelligence software program.

 Reception

 Both Cibrian and Hearst became popular for their portrayals of Matt.
 In 1996, soap opera journalist Seli Groves of The Beaver County Times newspaper opined that it was likely for Matt to return one day, writing that "characters with this sort of seething history are often recalled from soap limbo".
 A message published in the newspaper by a viewer named Andrea P. described the character of Matt as "a real rat", but with the observation that Cibrian "played it so well".
 When Lawrence was cast in the role, Toby Goldstein of TimesDaily noted that Matt was "likely to bring misery to Nick and Sharon's lives".
 Global TV's Aaron Hagey-MacKay included the character's death on a list of the "Top drunken, brutal, mysterious and volcanic deaths of Y&R".
 Entertainment Weekly called Matt an "evil rapist", while Sara Bibel of Xfinity argued in 2009 that the character was written out due to being a rapist, stating that the soap opera was "the one show with a zero tolerance for sexual assault".